fisheeesh/emc-mob/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/7/78/Google_Play_Store_badge_EN.svg" alt="Get it on Google Play" width="200"/>

 **Status**: App currently in review.
 Will be available soon!

-Stay tuned for the official release on the Google Play Store.

 ## 🔒 Privacy Policy